-- High-visibility markers indicate the general location of Dominion Energy's natural gas transmission and some distribution pipelines. - For security purposes, these markers do not show the exact location, path, or depth of gas pipelines in the area. - If you notice any type of suspicious activity near a pipeline marker, call the number listed on the marker to report it.
-Call this number as well if you notice a damaged marker. - The approximate locations of natural gas transmission pipelines are available on the National Pipeline Mapping System (NPMS) website: https://www.npms.phmsa.dot.gov
+- High-visibility markers indicate the general location of natural gas transmission and some distribution pipelines. - For security purposes, these markers do not show the exact location, path or depth of gas pipelines in the area. - If you notice any type of suspicious activity near a pipeline marker, call the number listed on the marker to report it.
+Call this number as well if you notice a damaged marker.